Walker's Game

 Walker’s Game grew out of a personal fascination with isolation, trauma, and the ways grief can warp perception.
 I wanted to explore how memory and loss become physical terrains we have to navigate — and how sometimes the most dangerous threats aren't supernatural, but human.
 The forest in this story isn't just a setting — it's a mirror, a trap, a crucible.

 At its heart, the film is about guilt, survival, and the question of whether healing is possible when you’ve run from the truth for too long.
 I’m drawn to characters who are emotionally fractured, who wrestle with regret, shame, and the grey space between justice and revenge.
-Walker’s Game isn’t about jump scares — it’s about tension, atmosphere, and confronting the monsters we try to bury.
+Walker's Game isn't about jump scares — it's about guilt, avoidance, and the consequences of running from difficult truths.

 As a writer, I’m fascinated by psychological horror and grounded thrillers that blur the line between internal and external danger.
 My goal is to tell stories that grip you emotionally while leaving a lingering discomfort — the kind that stays with you long after the credits roll.